List of former Maryland state highways (2–199): MD 116

 Maryland Route 116 was the designation for what is now New Hampshire Avenue from US 29 and MD 108 in Ashton north to what is now Brighton Dam Road near Brinklow in northern Montgomery County.
 The highway was paved as a concrete road from Ashton to the Hawlings River at Brinklow in 1928 and extended as a macadam road to Brighton in 1930.
 In 1960, MD 116 was replaced with MD 650 when that highway was extended north replacing US 29 from White Oak to Ashton; MD 108 replaced US 29 east from Ashton contemporaneously.

-MD 119
+MD 119 (1927–1958)

 Maryland Route 119 was the designation for three disjoint segments of state highway in Germantown and Dawsonville in western Montgomery County.
-The designation was applied to parts of Sugarland Road and White Grounds Road near Dawsonville and Schaeffer Road near Germantown.
+The designation was applied to parts of Sugarland Road and White Ground Road near Dawsonville and Schaeffer Road near Germantown.
 The Sugarland Road segment was partial constructed by 1927.
 The two Dawsonville sections became part of MD 121 in 1952; Schaeffer Road received that designation the following year.
 Schaeffer Road became MD 119 again in 1956, but was removed from the state highway system in 1958.